spatialflunky1/jnake/README.md

 `.\gradlew build`

 Currently it will compile but not run because it depends on the linux `stty` command
-Planning on implementing a check for running on linux later

 ## Planned features
 * Windows support